spenclark/upstage-desgin/app/README.md

-# Getting Started with Create React App
+# Static web app

-This project is hosted at [Upstage Desgin](https://upstagedesign.ca).
+This project is hosted at [Upstage Design](https://upstagedesign.ca).